 Illustration: Tom's Guide

-The LG G6 (price TBD) gives phablets a good name by cramming a large 5.7-inch display into a compact, one-hand-friendly design.
+The LG G6 gives phablets a good name by cramming a large 5.7-inch display into a compact, one-hand-friendly design.
 And it is a gorgeous screen, offering sharp quad HD+ resolution combined with HDR support (the same tech found on the latest TVs) for eye-popping color.
 The G6 also boasts a water-resistant design and a dual-lens camera that lets you shoot gorgeous wide-angle shots.
-In fact, the G6 beat the iPhone 7 in our camera shoot-out.
+The Galaxy S8 has only a single camera.
 The only real drawback is the G6's slightly dated Qualcomm Snapdragon 821 processor.